Between Me And You

 Sasuke stared at a crack in the wall.

 He just wanted to go out, damn it!
-He just wanted… no, needed to see if his theory was correct.
-He just needed to know if he really was in the past.
-If his family were still alive- And if they were he could finally kill Itachi!
+He just wanted… no, he needed to see if his theory was correct.
+He needed to know if he really was in the past.
+He need to know if his family was still alive.
+If they were, he could kill Itachi and ensure that the massacre didn't happen.
 After all, he was in Naruto's body.
 The shame of killing a fellow citizen would befall Naruto, a nameless orphan.
 The Uchiha name wouldn't be disgraced.